What You Need to Know About Sending ACT or SAT Scores

 How does superscoring work?

-This year, the ACT has released a new feature called a superscore report, wherein the ACT calculates the superscore for a student based on their highest subsection scores.
-This report includes the superscore, plus all of the results from the student’s single highest test date, and the test dates in which a student received their highest English, Reading, Math, and Science scores.
+The ACT has released a feature called a superscore report, wherein the ACT calculates the superscore for a student based on their highest subsection scores.
+This report includes the superscore, plus all of the results from test dates involved in the superscore.

-Students may choose to send this new report options to colleges that they know practice superscoring, and when they are happy with the full tests that will be reported along with it.
+When students are happy with the full set of scores that will be included in the new report. they may choose to send it to colleges that they know practice superscoring.
 Many students, however, may prefer to self-report everywhere possible, which will enable them to show only their highest subsections.

 What if I’m taking the October ACT or November SAT?
 Can I use those tests for early deadlines?

 Many schools will accept these tests as part of early applications, even though results come in after the deadlines.
-There is increased flexibility about this due to Covid-19 as well as the growing prevalence of self-reporting.
 Make sure to double-check the policies of your colleges of interest to confirm if they will take these exams, and, if so, if they need to be sent to them directly or if the college will accept a self-reported score as soon as you get it.

 Questions?
 We are always here to help.
 If you have any questions or concerns, don’t hesitate to contact us.